|

 (Required)

-Domino installation directory (usual /opt/lotus or /opt/ibm/lotus in D7)
+Domino installation directory (usual /opt/ibm/domino in D7)

 This is the main variable which needs to be set for binaries

-Default: /opt/ibm/lotus
+Default: /opt/ibm/domino

 DOMINO_DATA_PATH